Nuggets vs. Thunder odds, prediction, spread, time: 2026 NBA picks for Monday, March 9 from proven model

 The Oklahoma City Thunder look to extend their winning streak to six games when they take on the visiting Denver Nuggets in a key Western Conference matchup on Monday night.
 Denver is coming off a 142-103 loss to the New York Knicks on Friday, while Oklahoma City defeated Golden State 104-97 on Saturday.
 The Nuggets (39-25), who are sixth in the West, are 22-12 on the road this season.
 The Thunder (50-15), who are first in the conference, are 26-6 on their home court.
 Jamal Murray (ankle) is questionable for Denver, while Chet Holmgren (flu) is questionable for OKC.

 Tipoff from Paycom Center in Oklahoma City, Okla., is set for 7:30 p.m.
 ET.
-The Thunder lead the all-time series 109-96, including wins in each of the last two meetings Oklahoma City is a 7.5-point favorite in the latest Nuggets vs. Thunder odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 230.5.
+Oklahoma City is a 6.5-point favorite in the latest Nuggets vs. Thunder odds from.
+DraftKings Sportsbook, while the over/under for total points scored is 232.5.
 Before making any Nuggets vs. Thunder picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: